The Essential Guide To Top Bar Hives

 1. Top Bars

-Having one horizontal row of bars is a huge advantage for beekeepers that can’t lift heavy boxes.
-They’re able to inspect one comb at a time instead of having to lift an entire box – a problem for some when working with Langstroths and Warres.
+One horizontal row of bars is a huge advantage for beekeepers who can’t lift heavy boxes.
+They can inspect one comb at a time instead of moving entire boxes – a common complaint with vertical hives.

-Quick tip: If you want to find the easiest way to extract honey then check out our ultimate guide to Flow Hives.
+Quick tip: Discover the best hive design for honey extraction in our ultimate guide to Flow Hives.

 2. Roof

 A pitched roof covers the hive body to protect the bees from the elements and predators.
-Some roofs are attached with hinges which makes them easier to lift off, while others can be completely removed.
+Some roofs are attached with hinges, which makes them easier to lift off.
+Others can be removed entirely.

 Attic space is available to the beekeeper to fill with insulation during winter.
-This helps keep the hive warm and helps stop condensation from freezing on the roof or dripping back down on the bees.
+This extra layer keeps the hive warm and stops condensation from freezing on the roof or dripping back down on the bees.

 In hot climates, painting the roof white in summer helps reflect the sun’s heat.
 Painting the roof black keeps the hive warmer in winter.